freeletics/khonshu/docs/codegen/get-started.md

 ## Basic usage

-The library provides 2 different runtime implementations.
-One for `Fragment` based apps and one for pure `Compose` apps.
-If an app uses Compose but the composables are hosted inside fragments it falls into the `Fragment` category.

 The `@NavDestination` annotation is added to the top level composable of a screen.
 This function can have 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
 Adding the annotation will then generate